Grow Fatsia Japonica, Japanese Aralia

 This simple leaf structure shows serrated edges on a palmate, star-shaped leaf.
 As an evergreen, the color remains green year-round, with no color change during the fall months.

-Leaves develop a full length of 8 to 12 inches.
+Leaves develop a total length of 8 to 12 inches.
 They grow in an alternate leaf pattern.

 Flower